 E-commerce is touted as offering new and advantageous opportunities for women.
-But what do WTO negotiations on the topic really hold for women’s rights?
+But what do WTO e-commerce negotiations really hold for women’s rights?

 E-commerce and gender equality are both in the spotlight in the World Trade Organization (WTO).
-The Ministerial Conference, which will take place late this year, is set to confirm that work on trade and gender will continue within the organization.
-WTO Members may also approve agreed text on e-commerce during the Ministerial.
+The most recent Ministerial Conference confirmed that work on trade and gender will continue within the organization, and WTO Members are moving towards agreed text on e-commerce during the Ministerial.

 Gender and e-commerce: two separate tracks